 The NASCAR Sportsman Division, from the getgo, had many detractors.
 The most frequent argument appears to have been that simply slowing down the cars was not enough to make the series safe.
-While the cars possessed every safety mechanism required in the Winston Cup at the time sans roof flaps, driver injury and death were alarmingly frequent.
-The reason behind this can be boiled down to one thing: driver experience on large tracks.
+While the cars possessed every safety mechanism required in the Winston Cup at the time sans roof flaps, driver injury and death were alarmingly frequent due to the lack of driver experience on large tracks.
 What would often be a single car spin in the Winston Cup Series or a two car collision in ARCA could easily become a jarring six car pileup in the Sportsman Division.

 The first Sportsman fatality was in 1990, when 27-year-old newcomer David Gaines spun in the midst of a multi-car crash during a practice session and was struck in the rear at full speed by Steve McEachern of Arizona, sending McEachern upside down.
 While McEachern, an off-road veteran attempting to make a foray into stock car racing, survived with injuries to his hands, Gaines, a race car builder and engineer out of Goldston, North Carolina, was pronounced dead on arrival to the hospital.

 In May of 1991, the injuries continued.
 Ed Gartner, Jr. plowed into Tom D’Eath during a pileup in turn four, sending both to the hospital with broken bones.
 That same month, Phillip Ross was involved in a large crash at Charlotte and injured his neck in addition to suffering burns.
 Ross survived.